 At about 1:55, the first three parties were invited in and I got a great table in the middle of the “room”.
 I use quotes because basically it felt like being in a large treehouse and in the middle of it, a huge olive tree shaded the entire room.
 The sea was visible out front, it was cool and comfortable, and the service was friendly and calm, with no pressure to hurry up and eat to make way for the throngs gathered outside.
 My waiter invited me to go inside to the “salad bar” to choose the salads I wanted with my meal.
 Inside, a pleasant, blond woman with a heavy Greek accent welcomed me and pointed to a huge deli case that must have contained 16 options.
 She went through each and every one, explaining what was in them.
 I opted for a beet and green apple salad, and a sweet red pepper and feta salad, and she told me they’d be brought to my table.
 For my meal I ordered the octopus salad (I would never have imagined it years ago, but octopus is now one of my favorite meals… in Greece and Italy at least.
 Not sure whether I’d order it in Bakersfield or Newark!)
 I also ordered grilled chicken stuffed with feta and sun dried tomatoes.
 I had no idea what I was getting myself into!

 The portions were enormous!
 Between my bread, my two salads, and my beer, I was already getting full.
 I know that taking home “doggy bags” of food is completely foreign to Europeans, but the octopus and the beet salads were so good, I did not want to waste any of them and I’d only managed to eat half of each.
 My waiter assured me that of course they could pack those for me, and I thought they would make a perfect dinner later that night.
 Then came the chicken: two huge breasts, stuffed with cheese and tomato and accompanied by delicious fried potatoes, and the chicken was cooked to perfection.
 I really wasn’t able to finish that entirely, and all I could do was laugh when my waiter suggested the house chocolate cake.
-When he bdelivered the bill, he brought out two drink cups with lids, carefully taped on with my two salads.
-Across the way my friends from San Francisco had asked to take home their chicken and out came the waiter with what looked like a small Easter basket made entirely of foil, with a handle and everything!
+When he delivered the bill, he brought out two drink cups, lids, carefully taped shut, containing my two salads.
+Across the way my friends from Daly City had asked to take home their chicken and out came the waiter with what looked like a small Easter basket made entirely of foil, with a handle and everything!
 Very clever!
 It was all definitely an experience worth waiting for and the friendly, no pressure atmosphere was a welcome difference from Vegera the night before!

 That day I wanted to stay “close to home” and relax, something that I am realizing is very difficult for me to give myself permission to do.
 There is a constant feeling of anxiety or guilt that I should be doing something other than lying in the shade by the pool listening to my favorite Italian music on my mp3 Walkman or just floating in the sea.
 I did it, but it was a struggle.
 I need to work on that a bit more.
 Another issue I’m dealing with is some sort of pinched nerve in my back that seems to connect to my left arm.
 I’ve actually been having problems with it since March, 2016.
 It comes and goes, but began bothering me again a few weeks ago, and a masseur I see regularly worked the hell out of it before I left and it felt a lot better.
 But perhaps due to the cramped seats on my flights and the hoisting of luggage in and out of airports and rental cars and hotels, the pain is back with a vengeance.
 It floats around to different locations in the left arm, but if I move my neck one way, the pain shoots down my arm and often produces a dull ache in my hand.
 Other times I can pick up a suitcase and I feel nothing, but if I try to adjust a pillow in the middle of the night, I get a jolt of pain that wakes me right up.